 Our amended and restated articles of association provide that all resolutions of our shareholders require a simple majority vote, unless otherwise required by the Israeli Companies Law or by our amended and restated articles of association.
-Under the Israeli Companies Law, each of (i) the approval of an extraordinary transaction with a controlling shareholder, and (ii) the terms of employment or other engagement of the controlling shareholder's relative (even if such terms are not extraordinary) requires the approval described above under "Management-Approval of Related Party Transactions under Israeli Law-Fiduciary Duties of Directors and Executive Officers-Disclosure of Personal Interests of Controlling Shareholders and Approval of Certain Transactions."
-Additionally, (i) the approval and extension of a compensation policy and certain deviations therefrom require the approvals described above under "Management-Compensation, Nominating and Corporate Governance Committee and Compensation Policy-Israeli Companies Law Requirements," and (ii) the terms of employment or other engagement of the chief executive officer of the company requires the approval described above under "Management-Approval of Related Party Transactions and Executive Officers-Disclosure of Personal Interests of an Office Holder of the company requires the approval of Certain Transactions."
-Additionally, (ii) the terms of employment or other engagement of the chief executive officer of the company requires the approval described above under "Management-Approval of Related Party Transactions under Israeli Law-Fiduciary Duties of Directors and Executive Officers-Disclosure of Personal Interests of an Office Holder and Approval of Certain Transactions."
-Under our amended and restated articles of association, (i) the removal of a director from office requires the adoption of a resolution at a general meeting of shareholders by a majority of the aggregate voting rights of our company, and (ii) the alteration of the rights, privileges, preferences or
+Under the Israeli Companies Law, each of (i) the approval of an extraordinary transaction with a controlling shareholder, and (ii) the terms of employment or other engagement of the controlling shareholder of the company or such controlling shareholder's relative (even if such terms are not extraordinary) requires the approval described above under "Management-Approval of Related Party Transactions under Israeli Law-Fiduciary Duties of Directors and Executive Officers-Disclosure of Personal Interests of Controlling Shareholders and Approval of Certain Transactions."
+Additionally, (i) the approval and extension of a compensation policy and certain deviations therefrom require the approvals described above under "Management-Compensation, Nominating and Corporate Governance Committee and Compensation Policy-Israeli Companies Law Requirements," and (ii) the terms of employment or other engagement of the chief executive officer of the company require the approvals described above under "Management-Approval of Related Party Transactions under Israeli Law-Fiduciary Duties of Directors and Executive Officers-Disclosure of Personal Interests of an Office Holder and Approval of Certain Transactions."
+Under our amended and restated articles of association, (i) the removal of a director from office requires the adoption of a resolution at a general meeting of shareholders by a majority of the aggregate voting rights of our company, and (ii) the alteration of the rights, privileges, preferences or obligations of any class of our shares requires a simple majority of the class so affected (or such other percentage of the relevant class that may be set forth in the governing documents relevant to such class), in addition to the ordinary majority vote of all classes of shares voting together